I beg to move,

 It is important that this Chamber has a role because these are not minor or consequential changes that can be nodded through without debate.
 They affect millions of people’s lives, and we know that if we get it wrong, the consequences will be devastating.
 Debating them weeks after the event, and in some cases when they have been superseded by the next set of regulations, demeans parliamentary democracy.
 Changes such as these should always be accompanied by a statement to Parliament, not just showcased at Downing Street press conferences.
 We are not merely a rubber-stamping exercise to create the veneer of a democratic process.
 We should not be debating these measures late, and we should not be debating them without seeing the full extent of the information on which the Government based their decisions.
 We know that the next review of the regulations must take place on or before 25 June.
 If that review leads to further relaxations, will the Minister commit today that any regulations introduced off the back of that will be debated here before they are implemented and not retrospectively?

 The reviews, which are legally required to happen under the regulations, took place on 16 April, 7 May and 28 May.
 I ask the Minister: where are they?
 In a written question, I asked the Secretary of State whether he would publish those reviews.
 I received a reply last week stating that the Department of Health and Social Care had indicated that it would not be possible to answer the question within the usual time period.
 Why on earth not?
 If the Government have conducted these reviews, why are they not in a position to disclose them?
 I find this absolutely incredible.
-Here we have the most far-reaching impositions into everyday life in this country, yet we have no idea what the Government’s own reviews of them say.
+Here we have the most far-reaching impositions on everyday life in this country, yet we have no idea what the Government’s own reviews of them say.
 These are reviews that are required under legislation.

 They are far-reaching, and it is a pretty poor reflection on this Chamber that it is empty.
 It is probably only a third full, even with the social distancing rules in place.
 Where are our colleagues getting upset about the removal of people’s civil liberties?
 Neither side here has a great story to tell.